sandbreak80/zone-fade-detector/README.md

 # Zone Fade Detector

-A Python-based trading system that identifies high-probability Zone Fade reversal setups using 15-minute delayed market data from Alpaca and Polygon APIs.
+A Docker-based trading system that identifies high-probability Zone Fade reversal setups using 15-minute delayed market data from Alpaca and Polygon APIs.

 ## 🎯 Overview